edgeworx/docs/README.md

 ## Contributing

-If you find issues with the content, you can either:
+If you find issues with the content, you can:

-- Submit a Pull Request, or
+- Ask a question or open a discussion in [GitHub Discussions](https://github.com/darcyai/docs/discussions)
 - Open a [GitHub issue](https://github.com/darcyai/docs/issues/new/choose)
+- Submit a [Pull Request](https://github.com/darcyai/docs/pulls).
+If submitting a PR:
+  - [ ] Verify that your changes build locally.
+Passes:
+    - `npm run test`
+    - `npm run build:preview` followed by `npm run lint`
+  - [ ] Create a Pull Request (follow the [GitHub flow](https://guides.github.com/introduction/flow/)) and [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/))
+  - [ ] Supports all screen sizes (if relevant)
+  - [ ] Supports both light and dark mode (if relevant)

 ## Development